-As we discussed earlier, your abs are made up of four different muscles, each of which contribute to different bodily motions.
-The obliques control twisting and rotations, so it’s critical to make sure those are in shape too.
+As we discussed earlier, your abs comprise four different muscles, each contributing to different bodily motions.
+The obliques control twisting and rotations, so it’s critical to ensure those are in shape too.
 The Russian twist is a great introduction to oblique exercises and can be modified into more difficult variations.

-Instructions: For beginners, start seated, with your heels touching the floor, bending your knees so your thighs are at a 45-degree angle from the ground.
-Lift your torso up so it’s also 45-degrees above the control, engaging your core to keep you steady.
+Instructions: For beginners, start seated, with your heels touching the floor, and bending your knees, so your thighs are at a 45-degree angle from the ground.
+Lift your torso up to 45 degrees above the control, engaging your core to keep you steady.
 With your arms in front of you and hands interlaced, use your abs to rotate your torso to one side and tap the ground with your hands.
 Return to center and rotate to the alternate side to complete one rep. For a more advanced variation, lift your legs off the ground completely and use your core to keep them steadily hovering above the floor.
 This is also an ab exercise you can do weighted.
-If you’re at the gym, try a light dumbbell, small plate or medicine ball and hold it with both hands.
+If you’re at the gym, try a light dumbbell, small plate, or medicine ball and hold it with both hands.

 5. Heel Touches

 Another simple, gear-less exercise, heel touches will target your obliques in a movement you can tackle pretty much anywhere.